-Format and Page Limits: Papers must use the SOUPS formatting template (available for MS Word or LaTeX), and be submitted as a PDF via the submission system.
-Submissions must be no more than 12 pages (excluding acknowledgements, bibliography, and appendices) and up to 20 pages total including acknowledgements, bibliography, and appendices.
-For the body of your paper, brevity is appreciated, as evidenced by the fact that many papers in prior years have been well under this limit.
+Format and Page Limits: Papers must use the SOUPS formatting template (available for MS Word or LaTeX) and be submitted as a PDF via the web submission system.
+Submissions must be no more than 12 pages (excluding acknowledgments, bibliography, and appendices) and up to 20 pages total including acknowledgments, bibliography, and appendices.
+For the body of your paper, brevity is appreciated, as evidenced by the fact that many published papers in prior years have been well under this limit.

 Paper Content: Papers need to describe the purpose and goals of the work, cite related work, show how the work effectively integrates usability or human factors with security or privacy, and clearly indicate the innovative aspects of the work or lessons learned as well as the contribution of the work to the field.
 The paper abstracts should contain a sentence summarizing the contribution to the field and literature.

-Replication Papers: Besides original work, we are looking for well-executed replication studies that meaningfully shift the confidence in the result under consideration.
+Replication Papers: In addition to original work, we are soliciting well-executed replication studies that meaningfully confirm, question, or clarify the result under consideration.
 Please prefix the title of these papers with the word “Replication:” for the review process.

 Replication papers should aim to replicate important/influential findings from the literature.
 They may not necessarily offer new or unexpected findings; papers confirming previous findings are also considered contributions.
 Replication of a result that has already been replicated many times is less valuable.
 Replication of an obscure study that originally had only minimal influence on the community is less valuable.
 Authors should clearly state why they conducted a replication study, describe the methodological differences precisely, and compare their findings with the results from the original study.

-Replication papers will be held to the same scientific standards as other technical papers.
+Replications paper will be held to the same scientific standards as other technical papers.
 They should use currently accepted methodologies and technologies.
 Authors should not reuse outdated methods/technologies simply because they were used in the original paper.
-Replications may follow the same protocol as the original study, may vary one key variable to see whether the result is extensible (e.g., re-running a study with a sample from a different population), or may have the same goal but different design (e.g., conducting a field study instead of a self-reporting survey; using a different measurement instrument to measure a variable).
+Replications may follow the same protocol as the original study, or may vary one or more key variables to see whether the result is extensible (e.g., re-running a study with a sample from a different population).

-Overlap with previous papers: Submitted papers must not significantly overlap papers that have been published or that are simultaneously submitted to a peer-reviewed venue or publication.
-Any overlap between your submitted paper and other work either under submission or previously published must be documented in an explanatory note and sent to the chairs.
+Overlap with Previous Papers: Submitted papers must not significantly overlap papers that have been published or that are simultaneously submitted to a peer-reviewed venue or publication.
+Any overlap between your submitted paper and other work either under submission, previously published, or submitted elsewhere before the SOUPS notification deadline must be documented in an explanatory note sent to the chairs.
 State precisely how the two works differ in their goals, share experiments or data sources, and offer unique contributions.
 If the other work is under submission elsewhere, the program committee may ask to review that work to evaluate the overlap.
 Please note that program committees frequently share information about papers under review and reviewers usually work on multiple conferences simultaneously.
-Technical reports are exempt from this rule, e.g., arXiv reports.
+Technical reports, e.g., arXiv reports, are exempt from this rule.
 If in doubt, please contact the program chairs at email@example.com for advice.

 - The PC member is a co-author of the paper.